 Penny McGinn has loved all animals all her life, and comes from a family in a small town, Bluffton, Ohio.
 “The more the merrier” was the families motto and dogs, cats, horses, chickens, guinea pigs, parrots, turtles, frogs, and fish were all a part of Penny’s happy life!
 All creatures big and small were loved and cherished.
 Penny smiles here with her current roomies, Gunner and Ramsay, both rescued from abusive situations and all enjoy the love and care they each deserve!

 Donna has been with PACC911 since 2012 in the capacity of President/Founder of Chuck Waggin’ Pet Food Pantry, which is PACC’s Pet Food Division.
 Donna is retired after 30 years in the mortgage lending industry.
 She initially became involved in the animal rescue world in 2000 through Blessing of the Animals/Pet Adopt-a-thon at the Franciscan Renewal Center.
-From there she co founded Empty Bowl Pet Food Pantry and transitioned over to PACC after Bari Mears welcomed the opportunity to add a pet food bank to the many functions of the organization.
-Chuck Waggin’ provides free pet food, low cost spay and neuter services as well as medical help to the under privileged population of Maricopa County.
+From there she co-founded the Empty Bowl Pet Food Pantry and transitioned over to PACC911 after Bari Mears welcomed the opportunity to add a pet food bank to the many functions of the organization.
+Chuck Waggin’ provides free pet food, low=cost spay and neuter services, as well as medical help to the underprivileged population of Maricopa County.
 Donna’s humanitarian efforts makes it possible for families to keep their beloved pets in their home.
-She lives with her partner, Marilyn, and 4 rescue fur kids – Darby, Samantha, Chance and Tazz.
+She lives with her partner, Marilyn, and three rescue dogs.

 Maria Brunner, President and Founder of Insight Management, has spent over 40 years in the entertainment industry.
 Her company provides strategic marketing, tour promotion and artist management services to legendary celebrities the likes of Eric Clapton, The Moody Blues, George Thorogood, Chick Corea, Pat Metheny, Clint Black, Donna Summer… the impressive list goes on.